-As the novelty of Facebook, LinkedIn, Twitter wears off, some users are growing tired of getting friended, connected, poked, pitched, and, yes, even recruited.
-That could explain why we’re hearing corporate recruiters complain that they’re not getting the enthusiastic response they’re used to getting online and why Intellerati has seen an influx of business from employers eager to recruit candidates who are not actively marketing their wares on LinkedIn.
+That could explain why we’re hearing corporate recruiters complain that they’re not getting the enthusiastic response they’re used to getting online.
+It may also be the reason why Intellerati has seen an influx of business from employers for help.
+They want a recruiting research practice capable of engaging with highly sought-after candidates.
+Moreover, they are eager to recruit candidates who are not actively marketing their wares on LinkedIn.

 Who Are These Connections?